Asymptotic expansion for the Hartman-Watson distribution: Introduction

 An explicit result for the joint distribution of $(A_t^{(\mu)}, B_t)$ was given by Yor \cite{Yor1992}

 where the function $\theta(r,t)$ is given by (\ref{thetadef}).

-A precise evaluation of $\theta(r,t)$ is required for the exact simulation of the time integral of the geometric Brownian motion $A_T= \int_0^T e^{\sigma W_t+(r-\frac12\sigma^2)t} dt$, conditional on the terminal value of the Brownian motion $W_T$.
-This problem appears for example in the simulation of the $\beta=1$ SABR model, see \cite{Cai2017}.
-The paper \cite{Cai2017} proposed an exact simulation method by inverting the Laplace transform of $1/A_T$.

-The Yor formula yields also the density of $A_t^{(\mu)}$ by integration over $B_t$.
-The usefulness of this approach is limited by the difficulty of evaluating numerically the integral in (\ref{thetadef}) for small $t$, due to the rapidly oscillating factor $\sin(\pi\xi/t)$ \cite{Barrieu2004,Boyle2008}.
+The Yor formula (\ref{AB}) yields also the density of $A_t^{(\mu)}$ by integration over $B_t$.
+The usefulness of this approach is limited by issues with the numerical evaluation of the integral in (\ref{thetadef}) for small $t$, due to the rapidly oscillating factor $\sin(\pi\xi/t)$ \cite{Barrieu2004,Boyle2008}.
 Alternative numerical approaches which avoid this issue were presented in \cite{Bernhart2015,Ishyiama2005}.

 For this reason considerable effort has been devoted to applying analytical methods to simplify Yor's formula.
-For particular cases $\mu=0,\mu=1$ simpler expressions as single integrals have been obtained for the density of $A_t^{(\mu)}$ by Comtet et al \cite{Comtet1998} and Dufresne \cite{Dufresne2001}.
+For particular cases $\mu=0,1$ simpler expressions as single integrals have been obtained for the density of $A_t^{(\mu)}$ by Comtet et al \cite{Comtet1998} and Dufresne \cite{Dufresne2001}.
 See the review article by Matsumoto and Yor \cite{Matsumoto2005} for an overview of the literature.

 In the absence of simple exact analytical results, it is important to have analytical expansions of $\theta(r,t)$ in the small-$t$ region.
 Such an expansion has been derived by Gerhold in \cite{Gerhold2011}, by a saddle point analysis of the Laplace inversion integral of the density $f_r(t)$.